Loading...

 How to consume coffee with milk and sugar, english indian pesarattu without glucose spikes

-Use natural sweeteners like stevia or monk fruit in your coffee instead of sugar to minimize glucose spikes.
+Opt for natural sweeteners like stevia or monk fruit instead of sugar for your coffee to minimize spikes in glucose levels.

 Limit Portion Sizes